India’s Export Opportunities Along the International North South Transport Corridor

 From April 2021, under the Biden administration, the US has been working towards reversing Trump’s abrupt move of pulling out of the Joint Comprehensive Plan of Action (JCPOA) concerning Iran and renegotiating US entry into it, thereby easing economic sanctions on Iran.
 With the recent 2021 Iran elections and Ebrahim Raisi’s accession to power as Iranian President, hopes have been renewed as Raisi has backed talks between Iran and six world powers (China, France, Germany, Russia, UK, and the US) to revive the JCPOA deal.

-On June 21, 2021, INSTC’s western corridor was operationalized to connect India with Europe; a Finnish logistics company will be the first to use the multimodal corridor to dispatch consignments from Vuosaari in Finland to Mumbai in India.
-A consignment of 30 containers of 40ft each have been sent via train from Vuosaari in Finland, which will cross Russia and Azerbaijan to reach Astara (Azerbaijan) in approximately eight days.
-From Astara, the containers will be transported to the Bandar Abbas port in Iran and further shipped to the Nava Sheva port in Mumbai, India.
-This route is estimated to take around 22 days, as compared to the 40 days’ time earlier taken via the traditional Suez canal and western European port routes.
+On June 21, 2021, INSTC’s western corridor was operationalized to connect India with Europe; a Finnish logistics company was the first to use the multimodal corridor to dispatch consignments from Vuosaari in Finland to Mumbai in India.
+A consignment of 30 containers of 40ft each were sent via train from Vuosaari in Finland, which crossed Russia and Azerbaijan to reach Astara (Azerbaijan) in approximately eight days.
+From Astara, the containers were transported to the Bandar Abbas port in Iran and further shipped to the Nava Sheva port in Mumbai, India.
+The route travel time is around 22 days, as compared to the 40 days’ time earlier taken via the traditional Suez canal and western European port routes.

 While India has backed the development of the port, free trade zone, and railway line at Chabahar, Azerbaijan has loaned a sum of US$500 million to Iran for the completion of the 167-kilometer standard gauge rail line connecting Rasht and Astara.
 The Asian Development Bank (ADB) has increased the line of credit to Azerbaijan from US$200 million to US$400 million for the development of the 441-kilometer Baku-Yalama railway line – connecting the capital of Azerbaijan with the Yalama border at Russia.
 This railway line comes within the framework of INSTC.